ierg4210/shop-samples/SETUP-CERT.md

 # Key generation using OpenSSL
-Make sure you've openssl installed
+Make sure you've openssl installed, and do this in an *nix machine.

 ## Generate the private key
 Keep it extra safe (never upload it to github)